Here are some answers to the most frequently asked questions about your donations

 Why do you buy books?
 They are probably outdated before the delivery.
 G.Tsaur, MD, Head of Molecular Biology, Immunophenotyping and Pathology Laboratory at Yekaterinburg Children's Hospital: This would be an overstatement.
 When it comes to an article that covers a specific subject, you would expect a completely new information.
 However the books such a "Principles and Practice of Pediatric Oncology" or a group of WHO Classification of Tumors and many others manual and textbooks that we've received with the help of Podari.Life donors can really change our approach in treatment and moreover - to get our students and young professionals into international environment.

 I want to send money to a particular program of Podari Zhizn or Gift of Life, but I am in the United States, so it’s easier to send money to you.
-Where do my contribution go?
+Where does my contribution go?

 We share a common mission with our sister-charities - Podari Zhizn and Gift of Life: a child’s life should not depend on money.
 However, all three charities have different programs to achieve our common goals.
 For example, Podari.Life sees it as narrowing the gap between US and Russia ability to fight childhood cancer, and we are more focused on doctors’ education and access to US-practices and research.
 So your donation will help us with our programs which work toward common mission.
 However, if you are set on contributing towards a particular program by one of our charities, please let us know, and we’ll transfer your contribution to the designated account.